-- Minimum of three (3) days out-of-school suspension - Maximum of ten (10) days out-of-school suspension with a recommendation for long-term suspension/expulsion for a specified time
+- Minimum of ten (10) days out-of-school suspension. - Maximum of ten (10) days out-of-school suspension with a recommendation for long-term suspension for at least the remainder of the current semester, up to expulsion for a specified time. - o Contact law enforcement and other agencies as appropriate.